Skip to main content

 • The PLUS loan is credit based.

-• A stepparent is eligible to apply for a PLUS Loan only if their information was provided on the FAFSA.
+• A stepparent is eligible to apply for a PLUS Loan only if their information is provided on the FAFSA.

 • Loan origination fees will be subtracted from the loan disbursements.

-• Parent Borrower repayment of the PLUS Loan begins within 60 days after the final disbursement unless a deferment is requested.
+• Repayment of the PLUS Loan begins within 60 days after the final disbursement unless a deferment is requested.

 For more information please refer to our Parent Information Page.